anhsirksai/rarchk.github.io/_posts/2014-09-04-state-of-linux-container-support.md

   creditlink:
 comments: True
 share: True
-description: Containers is emerging field of interest in virtualization domain, as it does not require hypervisor to virtualize complete operating system, and it provides a certain degree of isolation on host operating systems.
-However linux kernel does not have full support for containers, though they have linux namespaces and cgroups for isolation and resource control.
+description: Containers are everywhere.
+They provide light weight virtualization , as thy can run on native operating system, and it provides a certain degree of isolation on host operating systems.
+However, containers are in fact wrappers around linux kernel's features like linux namespaces, cgroups, selinux and chroot jails.
+In this post, we discuss these primitive features
 ---

 ###Linux Containers